 The noodles are simply seasoned with butter emulsion and cooking water, scented by lemon and orange zest, cardamom, black pepper and a shadow just cinnamon.
 To garnish: lumpfish ROE (unless you can afford the beluga caviar, and in this case expect an invitation to dinner).
 A glass of white wine and there need more.
 The spaghetti citrus scent are also perfect for an impromptu spaghetti, alternative to garlic paste, Olio e peperoncino, the PASTE THE ANGRY or to carrettiera: all simple but tasty recipes, They really prepare in 5 minutes.
 As also PASTA PUTTANESCA or the Sicilian PASTA ALLA TURIDDU with tomato and black olives.
 Have you pick.
 Have a good day!

 grated rind of two oranges and two organic lemons

 40 grams butter

 a pinch of salt

 ground black pepper

 chopped pistachios, to taste

 Melt the butter in a pan until it froth.
 Turn off the heat and add the citrus peel, the crushed cardamom pods, salt and cinnamon.
 Let stand.

-Boil the pasta in salted water and drain it al dente, keeping the cooking water into a glass.
-Emulsify the butter with water to cook the pasta, beating with a whisk, until you have a thick sauce.
-Then, skip the pasta in the sauce, adding a little’ cooking water.
+Boil the pasta in salted water and drain it al dente, storing the cooking water in a glass.
+Emulsify the butter with the cooking water of the pasta, beating with a whisk, until you have a thick sauce.
+Then, skip the pasta in the sauce, adding a little' cooking water.